 His experience working on a broad range of coastal protection applications provides a wealth of knowledge on the use and mis-use of coastal protection systems.

-Matt Blacka has completed a Master of Engineering Science degree, with specialisation in Coastal Engineering and Management, and a Bachelor of Engineering (Civil) degree, with first class honours in Coastal Engineering.
-He has over a decade of experience working at WRL, and manages projects in the fields of coastal processes and hazards, coastal structures, vulnerability assessments, climate change adaptation, physical and numerical modelling, field data collection and coastal monitoring.
+Matt has over 12 years of applied experience working at WRL, and manages projects in the fields of coastal processes and hazards, estuary processes, coastal structures, coastal engineering vulnerability assessment, physical modelling, field data collection and coastal monitoring.

-Matt also regularly undertakes desktop and field investigations for coastal process, hazards and inundation studies.
-He has completed desktop based coastal process studies ranging from assessment of small property developments, through to regional coastal climate change vulnerability assessments.
-Matt’s work extends from Tasmania in the south to Darwin in the north, and includes several projects in the Pacific.
-Matt currently manages WRL’s Coastal Imaging programs including analysing shoreline variability, erosion and accretion trends for a range of beaches.
+Matt regularly undertakes desktop and field investigations for coastal and estuary processes, hazards and management studies.
+He has completed coastal processes and management studies for projects ranging from small property developments through to regional scale communities.
+Matt’s work extends from Tasmania in the south to Darwin in the north, and includes a range of projects in the Pacific.
+Matt currently manages WRL’s Coastal Imaging programs and he has many years of practical experience undertaking environmental data collection in the coastal zone.

-Matt is an active member of Australia’s coastal engineering community, regularly publishing work in technical conferences and journals.
-He is a committee member of the Engineers Australia NSW Coastal, Ocean and Port Engineering Panel (COPEP) and was secretary of the committee in 2013 and 2014.
-Matt currently coordinates WRLs professional training courses in the field of coastal engineering and coastal management, helping to provide valuable training for future coastal engineers and managers.
+Matt is an active member of the Australian/Pacific coastal engineering community, regularly publishing work in technical conferences and journals.
+He is also a committee member of the Engineers Australia NSW Coastal, Ocean and Port Engineering Panel (COPEP) and was secretary of the committee in 2013 and 2014.